A Couple Nights In A Rio Las Vegas Classic Studio Suite

 Such as the case with most Caesars entry level rooms I recommend paying for an upgrade even if you’re just looking for an affordable large hotel room where you plan on spending time awake in the room.
 The difference from entry level rooms at Caesars properties to middle or top level is usually quite drastic.
 This suite was worth the price of the $0 for the room plus $25 for resort fee but not much more than that.

 Despite the negative thoughts the suite wasn’t horrible.
 The suites are huge and functional and would be great for an oversized party looking to spend just a few dollars per day per person on a hotel room near the Las Vegas Strip.
-The shuttle to the Strip runs pretty frequently if you don’t want to walk or pay for a taxi.
+The RIO LAS VEGAS – SHUTTLE TO THE STRIP runs pretty frequently if you don’t want to walk or pay for a taxi.